bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-20-newsletter.md

   recommended to use it for anything but tests right now".
-However, he is working on rewriting the proxy in Rust and may also make some or all of its functions available as a library for light clients or other software that wants to natively support the v2 Bitcoin P2P protocol.
+However, he is working on rewriting the proxy in Rust and may also make some or all of its functions available as a library for light clients or other software that wants to natively support the v2 Bitcoin P2P protocol. {% assign timestamp="1:20" %}

 - **Overview of BTC Lisp:** Anthony Towns [posted][towns lisp] to Delving Bitcoin about his experiments over the past couple of years